ParamsRaman/paramsraman.github.io/index.markdown

 ***Internship opportunities in our group***
 We have exciting opportunities for PhD student interns to work on projects related to optimization, large-scale training of deep learning models, LLMs.
-If you are interested, please get in touch with me.
+If you are interested and have strong research background with hands-on implementation experience please get in touch.
 {: style="font-size:0.8em;"}

 <br>